lebuu-eu/my-repo/README.md

 Welcome to my repo!
 1. Don't forget to check this out.
-2. 2.
-Don't forget to tha out.
+2. Don't forget to check that out.